 In quarantine, Will Smith and DJ Jazzy Jeff brought smiles to a locked-down world with “Will Smith’s Quarantine Concert”, featuring Jeff (as ever) backing Will, as his DJ.
 Jeff has since, of course, gone on to be one of the biggest DJ livestreamers in the world, with his hugely popular twice-weekly shows, The Magnificent Lunch Break and the Magnificent House Party.

-“I’ve wanted to make a DJ course for a long time, but it was important to me to do it with a partner who would make sure it wasn’t cheesy.
-I’m excited to say that the result is even better than I imagined!” says Jeff, about DJ Jazzy Jeff’s How To DJ Right, the course he’s made with us here at Digital DJ Tips.
+“I’ve wanted to make training courses for a long time, but it was important to me to make them with a partner who would make sure they were as good as they could possibly be.
+I’m excited to say that the results have turned out even better than I imagined!” says Jeff, about DJ Jazzy Jeff’s How To DJ Right, the first course he made with us here at Digital DJ Tips, and DJ Jazzy Jeff’s Scratch Skills Masterclass, his latest course with us.
 We, too, couldn’t be more proud of what we’ve made together.